🧬

 Origin and historical development

-The Kangal Shepherd Dog is an ancient breed originating from the Sivas region of Turkey.
-Historically, these dogs were developed as dedicated livestock guardians, tasked with protecting flocks from predators such as wolves, bears, and jackals.
-Unlike herding dogs that drive livestock, the Kangal is a guardian breed, possessing a calm, independent, and protective temperament.
-Their development was strictly functional, focusing on physical endurance, size, and a keen sense of territorial awareness.
-Adherence to the champion rules of traditional breeding in the Anatolian highlands ensured that only the most capable specimens were preserved for the protection of the flocks.
+The Kangal Shepherd Dog is a formidable guardian breed originating from the Sivas region of Turkey.
+Historically, these dogs were developed as livestock guardians, tasked with protecting flocks from predators such as wolves, bears, and jackals.
+Unlike herding breeds that move livestock, the Kangal is a stationary guardian, possessing a calm, controlled, and independent temperament.
+They are deeply loyal to their charges and their human families, exhibiting a natural protective instinct that is never aggressive without cause.

 FCI Standard & Characteristics